kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Kafka-log-appender/index.md

 To play around with the Kafka log appender:

-1. Open the Data collection demo from Kaa Sandbox, follow the application installation instructions, and run the application.
+1. Open the Data collection demo from Kaa Sandbox, follow the instructions to install the application.

 2. Create a Kafka log appender as described [above](#create-kafka-log-appender).